 - desk and chair

-Please Note: Hall furniture is marked and must stay in the assigned rooms or lost equipment charges will be billed to your account.
-Also, handmade lofts are not permitted on campus.
+Please Note: Handmade lofts are not permitted on campus.
 The furniture in most halls is designed to be lofted or bunked.
-Maintenance will loft the furniture when a work order is completed by a Residence Life staff member.
+Maintenance will loft the furniture when a work order is completed by your RA.

 The following are also important qualities of living on campus:

 - Access to laundry equipment is available.
-No quarters needed.
+No quarters or swipe card needed.

 - Each hall floor or house has a lounge equipped with a television and microwave.

 - Wireless internet access is available in all residential halls.

 - Access to Residence Life Cinema, a collection of free movies available to stream on your computer, tablet, or phone.
 You must be on campus and connected to DragonNet!

 If you have any questions or concerns, or need more information, please do not hesitate to contact the Student Affairs Office at (800) 968-6446, ext.
 3264.
 Or, contact:

 - Assistant Dean of Students